inventhouse/allgit/allgit.md

     - list?
     - matching?
     - exclude?

+- docs
+  - DONE: intro
+  - DONE: example workflow
+  - more on branches
+  - finding and filtering
+  - -c and -f
+  - commands and scripts
+  - tricks?  (eg printing branches with -f)
+  - perhaps extended tutorial with more concrete use-cases?

+- more testing
+  - create test assets
+  - test bare repos
+  - test --depth is accurate
+  - test subrepos
+  - symlinks? (dunno if following them is a good idea or not, but should doc either way)
+  - how to unit test all this?
+  - add more tests as new features are added

 - branch workflow
   - easy create, rebase, squash, push, fix, rebase, squash, push, eventually delete